-People Who Criticise Court Vacations Don’t Understand Judges Don’t Have Holidays On Weekends: SC
+People who criticise Court Vacations don’t understand judges don’t have holidays on weekends: SC

 It said the judgement in the matter can then be written during the summer vacation.

 “People who do not know the system, criticises it,” Mehta said.
-(Agencies)

-People Who Criticise Court Vacations Don’t Understand Judges Don’t Have Holidays On Weekends: SC
+(Agencie